niha0920/Embedded-System.md/ES 2.md

 - Environmental data like temperature, humidity, sound - all start as analog.
 - They're converted , processed, and shared digitally over Wi-Fi or BLE.
 - Understanding how analog and digital signals work is key to building robust IoT systems.

+# Signal Conditioning in Embedded Systems (The Bridge Between Sensors and Microcontrollers)
+## What is Signal Conditioning?
+- Signal conditioning refers to manipulating an analog signal to make it suitable for digitization or further processing.
+- It prepares real-world signals which are often noisy, weak, or in incompatible formats so that microcontrollers and ADCs can interpret them correctly.
+## Why do we Need Signal Conditioning?
+- Amplification
+- Filtering
+- Level Shifting
+- Clipping
+## Common Signal Conditioning Techniques
+Most commonly used signal conditioning techniques in embedded systems:
+- Amplification
+- Filtering
+- Isolation
+- Level Shifting & Clipping
+- Linearization
+## Practical Example: Temperature Sensor
+You have an LM35 sensor that outputs 10 mV/C. You want to measure temperature with higher resolution and filter out 50 Hz noise.
+## Signal Conditioning ICS & Modules
+### INA333 or AD620
+- Instrumentation amplifiers
+### MAX4051
+- Analog multiplexer
+### ISO124
+- Isolation amplifier
+### LT1167
+- Low-noise precision amplifier
+## Embedded Systems and ADC Interface
+Here's what you should remember when interfacing a conditioned signal with an ADC:
+- The signal should be within the ADC voltage range.
+- Avoid floating inputs - use pull-down resistors if needed.
+- Choose the right ADC resolution based on your application.
+## Real-World Applications
+- Weather stations - measuring temperature and humidity
+- ECG machines - capturing electrical heart activity
+- Automotive systems - it helps read signals from wheel speed sensors, accelerometers, and pressure sensors.